sbromberger/LightGraphs.jl/README.md

 connecting vertex 2 and vertex 4.
 Note that for undirected graphs, `distmx[4,2]` should also be set.

+Any graph traversal (in shortest-path/etc) will traverse an edge only if it is present in the graph.
+When a distance matrix is passed in,

-Edge distances for undefined edges are ignored, and edge distances cannot be
+1. distance values for undefined edges will be ignored, and
-zero: any unassigned values (for sparse matrices) or zero values (for sparse or dense matrices) in the edge distance matrix are assumed to be the default distance of 1.0.
+2. any unassigned values (in sparse distance matrices), for edges that are present in the graph, will be assumed to take the default value of 1.0.
+3. any zero values (in sparse/dense distance matrices), for edges that are present in the graph, will instead have an implicit edge cost of 1.0.

 ### Basic Usage
 (all examples apply equally to `DiGraph` unless otherwise noted):